jojos38/vrchat-avatar-watch-real-time/README.md

 ## Step 1: Prepare the 3d model
 The first step is to find a watch 3d model and to put it on your avatar with the right digits polygons for the shader to work.
 The provided Garmin.blend file contains an example.
-I recommend you copy those to any model you want because the UV map is already set properly
+I recommend you copy those to any model you want because the UV map and vertex colors are already set properly.\
 Your watch should end up with one (or more) material for the watch itself and one material with the digits polygons only, just like in the example.

 ![Vertex color scheme](https://i.ibb.co/BwgD3N3/tmp.png)